Abid-M/History-Maze-Game/README.md

 ## Bugs
-* Resizing browser screen, moves the character icon
+* Resizing browser screen moves the character icon
+* The Multiple choice question buttons remain checked after the answer is submitted

 ## Future Features
 * Allow users to choose a character icon from a list of options for gameplay.